 We are halfway through the year and experiencing rising costs across the board nationwide.
 Many businesses are spinning their wheels trying to figure out solutions to the problems before them.
 While each business is complex and experiences its own unique set of challenges, there is one commonality among most organizations: they are all operating less efficiently than they should be and are potentially wasting large sums of money every year.
 Improving operating efficiency is imperative to a company’s survival and growth.

 The International Data Corporation estimates that most businesses, no matter their size, suffer yearly losses of 20 to 30 percent of revenue to business process inefficiency.
 Let’s take a deeper look into what inefficient processes could be specifically impacting your bottom line: overall work flow, time to complete tasks, improper or lack of technology, and misaligned employee strengths.

 When was the last time your management team sat down and evaluated the sales process from initial inquiry to final invoicing or delivery?
 If you’re like most organizations, it’s not something you review very often.
 Companies that perform well are always looking for ways to streamline their process to reduce the time of the sales cycle and how quickly they get paid.
-To perform this analysis well, work with those in the sales department to understand the process they use and write it down on paper.
+This, in turn, improves overall operating efficiency.
+To perform the analysis well, work with those in the sales department to understand the process they use and write it down on paper.
 Further questions to ask include: where are the bottlenecks, what could make this simpler and quicker, and are there any of these tasks that could be automated or assisted by technology?
-Remember, technology is meant to help employees perform better and more quickly, not to replace them altogether.
+Remember, technology is meant to help employees perform better and more quickly, not to replace them altogether or be an unnecessary cost.
 Reducing the sales cycle alone can substantially increase revenue just by adding a higher quantity of transactions each year.

 Time to Complete Tasks